Marja Lubeck: Political career

 In 2018, Lubeck sponsored a draft member's bill to ban conversion therapy.
 Lubeck accepted a petition from Young Greens and Young Labour and worked closely with grassroots activist, Shaneel Lal in the movement to end conversion therapy in Aotearoa New Zealand.
 Lubeck's bill was not selected to be debated in Parliament but a policy to ban conversion therapy was included in Labour's manifesto for the 2020 election.
 When the party won the election it eventually passed the Conversion Practices Prohibition Legislation Act 2022 which was based on Lubeck's bill.

 During the 2020 New Zealand general election, Lubeck contested the new Kaipara ki Mahurangi electorate but was defeated by Chris Penk by a final margin of 4,435 votes.
 However, Lubeck was re-elected as a list MP.
 In her second term, she chaired the education and workforce committee.

 On 13 December 2022, Lubeck announced that she would not be contesting the 2023 New Zealand general election.
 In announcing her resignation, Lubeck stated that "it's a tough job... it's a lot of juggling to do."
 She also attribute her resignation to the health and travel strains associated with her job and a desire to spend more time with her family.

-Political views

-In her maiden speech, Lubeck said, "The choice regarding whether and when to become a parent is one of the most private and important decisions a person can make.
-Our ability to control these decisions means control over our own bodies, destinies, and the path our life will take.
-Anything less is an attack on our freedom as a human being.
-We cannot say women have equal rights, nor true freedom, with offensive and outdated anti-choice legislation still in place."
-She voted in favour of the Abortion Legislation Act 2020 and the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022.